-When you walk into an interview, you cannot guarantee that the interviewer has a copy of your necessary documents.
-So use this opportunity to display organisational skills by preparing important documents that could set you apart from the other candidates.
-Here are important documents you can consider taking to your interview:
+When you walk into an interview, you shouldn't assume that the interviewer has a copy of your necessary documents.
+Take advantage of this opportunity to display your organisational skills that can set you apart from other candidates by preparing important documents your interviewer might need.
+Here are a few to consider taking to your interview:

 Copies of your resume

-Bring a minimum of 5 freshly printed copies in case there are multiple interviewers.
-Keep one for yourself as a guide should you need to fill in additional job application questions.
-Store them in a folder or plastic wallet to avoid creasing and ensure that they are easy to access.
+Bring a minimum of 5 freshly printed copies in case there are multiple interviewers, making sure to bring one for yourself as a guide should you need to fill in additional job application questions.
+Store your resumes in a folder or plastic wallet to avoid creasing and ensure that they are easy to access.

-Providing physical samples of your work helps showcase your work allowing the hiring manager to see what you're capable of visibly.
+Providing physical samples of your work helps showcase your work allowing the hiring manager to see what you're capable of in a visual way.
 Portfolios are particularly useful for creative industries such as journalism, graphic design or marketing.
-However, samples can also contain positive customer feedback or statistics from a previous role.
-Meaningful tangible case studies are proof that you have the ability to understand expectations and to meet the required deliverables.
+You can also contain examples of positive customer feedback or statistics from a previous role.
+Meaningful, tangible case studies are proof that you have the ability to understand expectations and meet the required deliverables.

 Pre-written questions for your interviewers

-Remember, interviews are not just for the hiring manager to know more about you; it's a chance for yourself to absorb information about the recruiting company.
-Note at least three questions for the interviewer on a document in case they slip your mind.
-This is an effective way to show your interest in the role you are applying for.
-This is more important today, as a cultural fit may be extremely important to both the employer and employee.
+Remember, interviews are not just for the hiring manager to know more about you; it's a chance for you to learn more about them and the company recruiting.
+Jot down at least three questions you want to ask the interviewer in a notebook before heading into the interview.
+This is an effective way to show your interest in the role you are applying for and demonstrate that you're a cultural fit for the company.

 A list of references

-The interviewer may already possess your list of references from your initial application.
-However, it is always advantageous if you come prepared without needing to reach for your mobile.
-Your references are contacts who can provide an accurate account of your professional abilities.
-Most employers only require two referees, who are typically former managers or professors/teachers.
-Only provide associates who can give positive feedback, excluding family members and friends.
+The interviewer may already have a list of references from your initial application on hand.
+However, it is always advantageous to come prepared without needing to reach for your phone.
+Most employers only require two referees, who are typically former managers or professors/teachers who can provide an accurate account of your professional abilities.
+Make sure to only provide references who can give positive feedback, and never list family members or friends.

 During your interview, you may need to provide evidence of having the right to work in Australia.
-You can give government-issued identification documents such as an Australian passport, birth certificate and declaration of citizenship.
-If you've immigrated, you can provide a temporary visa with entitlement to work.
-Consider also bringing a driver's license or permanent residence status to prove your address.
+Government-issued identification documents such as an Australian passport, birth certificate or declaration of citizenship are appropriate forms of identification.
+If you've immigrated, make sure to provide a copy of your visa that outlines your right to work.
+Consider also bringing a driver's license, permanent residence status or bank statement to prove your address.

 What should you not bring to an interview?

-Interviewees aim to portray the best possible version of themselves to secure a position.
+Your aim as an interviewee is to portray the best possible version of yourself in order to secure that job position.
 Therefore, avoid bringing these items to a job interview:

-Your mobile phone.
-Turning up to an interview with your mobile at hand, texting or speaking on the phone is highly unprofessional.
-Place it on silent in your bag.
+Your mobile phone: Turning up to an interview with your phone or texting or speaking on the phone during the interview is highly unprofessional.
+Put your phone on silent and keep it in your bag.

-Casual attire.
-Avoid leisurely clothes such as jeans, active wear, or leggings for a professional interview.
-Arrive with a neat looking appearance and pull hair away from your face.
+Casual attire: Avoid leisurely clothes such as jeans, active wear, or leggings for a professional job interview.
+Arrive with a neat-looking appearance and ensure that your hair is pulled back from your face.

-Lots of accessories.
-Remove caps and hats before you enter the interview room.
-Minimise facial jewellery by replacing large hoops with studs.
+Lots of accessories: Remove hats or beanies before you enter the interview room.
+It's also recommended to minimise facial jewellery, for example by replacing large hoops with studs.

 What are three things you should bring to an interview?

-Now that you have scheduled a job interview, you can create a checklist of items to bring to your interview.
-Narrow the list by including industry-specific points that promote your expertise in a particular line of work.
+Once you've scheduled a job interview, it's time to create a checklist of items to bring.
+Try to narrow the list by including industry-specific points that promote your expertise in a particular line of work.
 For example, creative industries may require a visual portfolio, whereas business sectors may require samples of business plans and figures.
-Here are three necessary items to bring to every interview:
+Here are three other necessary items to bring to an interview:

 1. Notebook and pen

 Take notes on fundamental details related to the position, such as the starting salary and working schedule.
-Jot down key questions your interviewers ask or any important insights they share.
-Not only can you come across enthusiastically, but you can use your notes later in a follow-up email.
+Write down key questions your interviewers ask or any important insights they share.
+Not only does this make you come across as enthusiastic about the role, but you can use the notes you jot down during the interview later in a follow-up email.

 2. Directions to the interview location

 Once you receive the time and date of your appointment, check the route you'll need to take to arrive 10-15 minutes early.
-Anyone travelling via public transport, allow additional time for delays and unexpected cancellations.
-Consider reserving a backup plan or catching transport with an earlier departure time.
-Those driving may enquire about parking or do a drive-by to check out street parking.
+If you're travelling via public transport, allow additional time for delays and unexpected cancellations.
+Consider making a backup plan or catching transport with an earlier departure time.
+If you're driving, make sure you enquire about parking.
 If you're still running late despite the preparation, politely contact the office or recruiter in advance to let them know.

 3. Company fact sheet

-Take some time to research the company before your interview commences in preparation questions about your familiarity with the business.
+Take some time to research the company before your interview so that you can prepare for questions you might be asked about your familiarity with the business or company you're interviewing for.
 Look into the company's core values and what it's trying to achieve.
-It's also worth looking into the company's history, noting any particular milestones and market knowledge.
-Note this information on a company fact sheet to help you deliver informed answers.
+It's also worth checking out the company's history, noting any particular milestones and market knowledge you have that might be relevant.
+Compile this information on a company fact sheet to help you deliver informed answers.